 You may raise the defense that you acted in self-defense or defense of another if you are facing a prospective battery criminal law conviction.
 You must show that:

 - You reasonably believed that you or someone else was in imminent danger of suffering bodily injury, or was in imminent danger of being touched unlawfully;

 - You reasonably believed that the immediate use of force was necessary to defend against that danger; and

 - You used no more force than was reasonably necessary to defend against that danger.

 A mere belief that future harm may occur does not constitute “imminent danger,” regardless of how great the future harm might be.
 Rather, you must have a reasonable belief that you, or someone else, was in immediate danger.
-An Los Angeles battery attorney can help explain to you whether a claim of self-defense or defense of others would be available under the circumstances of your case.
+A battery attorney can help explain to you whether a claim of self-defense or defense of others would be available under the circumstances of your case.

 Requisite Intent Under Battery Criminal Law